 Experience in screening, evaluation, and intervention of speech, language, and hearing disorders in externships with direct supervision.
-Every year.
-3 Credits

 CD-997 Thesis Research in Communication Disorders

 Original research in Communication Disorders under the supervision of a member of the faculty, and an acceptable thesis.
 Three credits per semester for two semesters.